 |# of K-8 children||Tuition|

-St. Stanislaus School wants to support you in this process of financing tuition.
-We want to make sure that you have investigated and understand every option available to you.
+Saint Stanislaus School wants to support you in this process of financing tuition.
+We want to make sure that you investigate and understand every option available to you.
 If you have any questions, please contact the school at (203) 237-1005.